jeffskinnerbox/blog/content/ideas/getting-started-with-anthropics-claude.md

 * [What Are Intrusive Thoughts?](https://health.clevelandclinic.org/intrusive-thoughts)
 * [Introspection and How It Is Used In Psychology](https://www.verywellmind.com/what-is-introspection-2795252)
 * [Claude can identify its ‘intrusive thoughts’](https://www.transformernews.ai/p/claude-can-identify-its-intrusive-ai-introspection)

+I used to very sceptical of vibe coding.
+I believed I could write better code, design cleaner systems, and make more thoughtful architectural decisions on my own.
+For a long time, that was probably true.
+Over time, things changed.
+AI agents improved significantly.
+MCP servers, Claude skills, agent workflows, planning-first execution, and long-horizon coding tools turned vibe coding from a gimmick into a practical way to build real systems.

+The real problem most people face with vibe coding is not writing code.
+It is choosing the right tech stack.
+Frontend, backend, authentication, databases, storage, email, payments, and deployment all come with countless options.
+Without a clear stack, even strong AI coding agents struggle to make good decisions.
+When an agent is given a well-defined and opinionated tech stack, it can reliably build an end-to-end application with far less friction.

 ---------------